Re-Opening COVID FAQ's

 Q: If I need to cancel my course will I still be charged?

 A: No, we are offering a book with confidence guarantee.
-We are currently offering students the chance to cancel your course up to 7 days before your course start date and receive either a full refund or a credit note, valid for 2 years from the course start date.
+You can cancel or postpone your course booking up to 7 days before your course start date and receive either a full refund or a credit note, valid for 1 year from the course start date.

 If you have booked via an official representative or agent, please contact them before booking to ensure you are happy with their cancellation policy.
 We cannot be held responsible for bookings made through third parties.